How to apply for the Ruth First Scholarship

 (b) not hold a Masterís degree, nor have previously studied at a university outside southern Africa, and

-(c) show evidence of active involvement in and commitment to voluntary work for the benefit of causes such as rural or urban community development; young people or educational projects; charitable organizations; health or AIDS awareness projects; student welfare or guidance; the defence of human rights; the promotion of equal opportunities or social justice; environmental sustainability.
+(c) show evidence of active involvement in and commitment to voluntary work for the benefit of causes such as rural or urban community development; young people or educational projects; charitable organisations; health or AIDS awareness projects; student welfare or guidance; the defence of human rights; the promotion of equal opportunities or social justice; environmental sustainability.
 If you have a paid job that involves working in such areas, you should show evidence of leadership and commitment beyond the requirements of the job.

 English language requirements for international students coming to study in the UK were tightened in 2011.
 The person selected for the Ruth First Scholarship will need to provide evidence of possessing a qualification in English language that meets the minimum requirement for the programme applied for.
 The general minimum set by the UK Government is Level B2 in the Common European Framework of Reference for Languages, and there are strict guidelines about which qualifications are acceptable.
 If you already have a suitable qualification (see the University's guidance here), send a scan of the certificate with your application.
 If you haven't, don't do anything about it now: we'll sort this out with the successful applicant.
 Requirements for particular programmes at Durham are listed here.

 If you are employed, or receiving a grant or sponsorship, you must be able to provide (before you take up the Scholarship) written evidence that an agreement has been made with your employer or sponsor approving your absence for the period of the Scholarship and confirming any arrangements for continued payment of salary or sponsorship.

 The Trust aims to award the Scholarship to individuals who not only have the academic and personal qualities to enable them to complete and benefit from a postgraduate course, but who will also act as positive ambassadors for their home countries in Durham and put their enhanced knowledge and skills to good use for the benefit of the societies to which they return in Africa.

-The University, with the agreement of the Department concerned, will award a tuition fee scholarship covering the full fees for the programme chosen.
+The University will award to the successful candidate a tuition fee scholarship covering the full fees for the programme chosen.
 Through a Gift Agreement between the Trust and the University, the Scholar will receive a monthly allowance to cover living and other expenses for 12 months, as well as free accommodation and meals at St Chad's College (the cost of which is shared between the Trust and the College).
-In 2015-16 the allowance is £500 per month and the value of the full-board accommodation is approximately £515 per month.
+In 2016-17 the allowance is £500 per month and the value of the full-board accommodation is approximately £515 per month.

 The Scholar will also receive a settling-in allowance on arrival and a contribution to the cost of sending belongings home before departure if necessary.
 The Trust will pay for one return air ticket from the home country to the UK and the cost of return travel between the UK airport and Durham City.
 The Trust will also pay £400 towards the cost of applying for a Tier 4 UK visa and the immigration health surcharge.
 The Trust cannot provide additional support for dependants, nor for travel during the period of the Scholarship.

 The Scholar is required to attend all taught components of the chosen course and complete all assignments prescribed, including a dissertation and a placement if required.
 The normal starting date for most Masters programmes is the beginning of October.

 How to apply

-Application forms (5 pages plus 2 referee report forms) have been sent to universities in South Africa and other southern African countries.
+Application forms (6 pages plus 2 referee report forms) have been sent to universities in South Africa and other southern African countries.
 You may download the form as a Word document here and type into the boxes.
 The application and references may be submitted as e-mail attachments.
 Academic results transcripts should be sent by post, or by e-mail as scans of the original documents (please compress image files sent electronically to a size under 1 MB).